stevenharradine/service-x10-cm19a/README.md

-# cm19a Remote Control Web Service
+# Remote Control Web Service for the cm19a
 Provides the service to remotely control the cm19a

 ## Usage